 Basic mode (default, no SIP changes needed): outbound text and media via send, inbound watch/history, chat list.
 This is what you get out of the box from a fresh brew install steipete/tap/imsg plus the standard macOS permissions above.

 Private API mode: imsg injects a helper dylib into Messages.app to call internal IMCore functions.
-This is what unlocks react, edit, unsend, reply (threaded), sendWithEffect, renameGroup, setGroupIcon, addParticipant, removeParticipant, leaveGroup, plus typing indicators and read receipts.
+This is what unlocks react, edit, unsend, reply (threaded), sendWithEffect, poll and poll-vote (native Messages polls), renameGroup, setGroupIcon, addParticipant, removeParticipant, leaveGroup, plus typing indicators and read receipts.

 To reach the advanced action surface that this channel page documents, you need Private API mode.
 The imsg README is explicit about the requirement: